Brandonyli/brandonleeJIPCAD.github.io/index.md

 ```

 ### Built in C++
 Generators in the NOME3 Project are built in C++.
-OpenMesh points and faces are used as the underlying data structures, and ANTLR4 is used to define and parse the proprietary NOME Language.
+A custom implementation of meshes, faces, and points based off of OpenMesh points and faces are used as the underlying data structures, and ANTLR4 is used to define and parse the proprietary NOME Language.

 An example of a typical Generator File in C++:
 ```cpp